laserware/dominator/README.md

 If you want to check for the existence of attributes using the DOM API, you'd use `element.hasAttribute`.

-If you want to check if a value matches, you're stuck with the annoyances of the DOM APIs.
+If you want to check if a value matches, you're stuck with the annoyances of `getAttribute`.
 So you're back to dealing with strings.

-Assuming you have this markup:
+Assuming you have this HTML:

 ```html
 <div id="example" role="gridcell" aria-disabled="true" aria-colindex="1">Example</div>